zinggAI/zingg/docs/fuzzyMatching.md

 \*Entity Definition: An entity, as we know, is a unique thing — a person, a business, a product, a supplier, a drug, an organization.
 Every entity comes with its describing attributes such as name, address, date, color, shape, price, age, website, brand, model, capacity et cetera.

-Fuzzy matching is a great technique to match non-identical data but it comes with its challenges.
-At Nube, we solve the problem of fuzzy matching by employing artificial intelligence.
-Do reach out to us if you need help in reconciling your organization’s data.